 When you have employees operating in multiple ‘host’ countries, you’ll have to consider taxes for remote workers.
-It can start to get complicated on whether you, as the employer, need to contribute towards taxes in that particular host country.
+It can start to get complicated when evaluating whether you, as the employer, need to contribute towards taxes in that particular host country.

 A lot of this will depend on Permanent Establishment (PE), but there are some factors you should think about when accounting for taxes for remote workers.

 By having employees working in foreign locations, you’ll need to investigate whether there’s a legal requirement for you to register as an employer with the local tax authorities, leading to potential corporate tax liabilities.
 There are also tax implications for the employee to consider, such as Pay As You Earn (PAYE) in the UK.

 In the US, once again it depends on the state law where the employee resides.
 You may have to withhold and pay taxes in the state where the employee works, so if you employ workers who reside in multiple states, this could result in paying tax in more than on geographical location.

 Having a global workforce can bring about payroll considerations that can be challenging.
 With employees working in overseas territories, it may result in multiple payroll suppliers, operating in several languages and under different legal requirements.

 One option is setting up as a legal entity in the host country, but this can be time-consuming and expensive.

 If you’re looking to ensure compliance and save time, consider working with a Global Professional Employer Organization (PEO).
 They are experts in global employment and can take care of all your legal, HR, payroll, tax and employee benefits needs.